larribas/dagger/docs/user-guide/dsl.md

 ## Default Values and Hardcoded Values

-When defining DAGs and tasks, one can make use of python's default values.
+When defining DAGs and tasks, you can make use of python's default values.
 For example, the input of the DAG shown below has a default value, 1.
 The task `sum` has a default value, 2, for its second parameter, `b`.
 And this makes the DAG return 3 when invoked, if no arguments are passed.

 ```python
 --8<-- "docs/code_snippets/default_values/imperative.py"
 ```

-One can also use hardcoded values for tasks and DAGs.
+You can also use hardcoded values for tasks and DAGs.
 Modifying a bit the previous example, `b` has now a hardcoded value, 3, which is used in place of its default value, 2.
-This makes now return 3 when invoked, if no arguments are passed.
+Now, this makes the DAG return 4 when invoked, if no arguments are passed.

 ```python
 --8<-- "docs/code_snippets/hardcoded_values/imperative.py"
 ```

 A more sophisticated example, a nested DAG with both default and hardcoded values, is shown below.
+In this case, the dag return the string `"10-2-20"`.

 ```python
 --8<-- "docs/code_snippets/default_hardcoded_values/imperative.py"